-There is substantial evidence that more awareness programs are needed to break the behavioural barriers towards usage of modern cooking fuel (Giri and Aadil 2018).
-While designing ICS, along with technical aspects like energy efficiency, emission mitigation, and improving health outcomes researchers are also needed to factor in functionality, asthetics and consumers' need and preference.
+There is substantial evidence that more awareness programmes are needed to break the behavioural barriers towards usage of modern cooking fuel (Giri and Aadil 2018).
+While designing improved cookstoves, along with technical aspects like energy efficiency, emission mitigation, and improving health outcomes, researchers also need to factor in functionality, aesthetics and consumers' need and preference.
 A tailoring in the technology is also needed based on the region, climate and culture (Bielecki and Wingenbach 2014).
-Many of the families who are first time users of LPG often find safety issues as a

-50 barrier to use it.
-Studies from Senegal and Mexico shows that even though households are complaining

-1 of smoke and itchy and watery eyes during cooking with solid fuels, and are aware of the health benefits

-- of using LPG or other efficient technology, they still find traditional cooking practices using solid fuels to be more desirable (Pine et al. 2011; Hooper et al. 2018).
-Many country-specific studies have also - 4 shown that the types of diet, modes of cooking and types of utensils, vessels used have an impact on - 5 the choice of cooking fuel and technology (Ravindranath and Ramakrishna 1997; Atanassov 2010; - 6 Mukhopadhyay et al. 2012; Troncoso et al. 2019; Bielecki and Wingenbach 2014) the perception of - 7 food tastes (Wiedinmyer et al. 2017; Mukhopadhyay et al. 2012; Hooper et al. 2018), differences in the - 8 housing-style and location of the cooking area-indoor or outdoor (Chattopadhyay et al. 2017) delays - 9 transition to a cleaner fuel or new technology .
-In Mozambique the dissemination of solar cookstove 10 has seen limited success as its design failed to capture end-user need of cooking process like boiling, - 11 steaming or frying and how the food is prepared like standing versus sitting (Otte 2014). - 12
+Many of the families who are first time users of LPG often find safety issues a barrier to using it.
+Studies from Senegal and Mexico show that even though households are complaining of smoke and itchy and watery eyes during cooking with solid fuels, and are aware of the health benefits of using LPG or other efficient technology, they still find traditional cooking practices using solid fuels more desirable (Pine et al. 2011; Hooper et al. 2018).
+Many country-specific studies have also shown that the types of diet, modes of cooking and types of utensils and vessels used have an impact on the choice of cooking fuel and technology (Ravindranath and Ramakrishna 1997; Atanassov 2010; Mukhopadhyay et al. 2012; Bielecki and Wingenbach 2014; Troncoso et al. 2019); the perception of food tastes (Wiedinmyer et al. 2017; Mukhopadhyay et al. 2012; Hooper et al. 2018), and differences in housing style and whether the cooking area is indoors or outdoors (Chattopadhyay et al. 2017) delay transition to a cleaner fuel or new technology.
+In Mozambigue the dissemination of solar cookstoves has seen limited success as their design failed to capture end users' need for cooking processes like boiling, steaming or frying and how the food is prepared, for example standing versus sitting (Otte 2014).

-13 Universal access to clean and modern cooking energy could cut premature death from HAP by two-14 third relative to baseline in 2030 while reducing forest degradation and deforestation and contribute to 15 the reduction of up to 50% of $CO_2$ emissions from cooking relative to baseline by 2030 (Hof et al. 2019;

-- 16 IEA 2017).
-However, in the absence of policy reform and substantial energy investments, 2.3 billion - 17 people will have no access to clean cooking fuels such as biogas, LPG, natural gas or electricity in 2030 - 18 (IEA 2017).
-The increasing efficiency improvements in electric ooking technologies, together with the - 19 ongoing decrease in prices of renewable energy technologies could enable households to shift to - 20 electrical cooking at mass scale (Figure SM5.5a). - 21
+Universal access to clean and modern cooking energy could cut premature deaths from household air pollution by two-thirds relative to baseline in 2030, while reducing forest degradation and deforestation and contributing to the reduction of up to 50% of CO2 emissions from cooking relative to baseline by 2030 (IEA 2017; Hof et al. 2019).
+However, in the absence of policy reform and substantial energy investments, 2.3 billion people will have no access to clean cooking fuels such as biogas, LPG, natural gas or electricity in 2030 (IEA 2017).
+The increasing efficiency improvements in electric cooking technologies, together with the ongoing decrease in prices of renewable energy technologies, could enable households to shift to electric cooking at mass scale (Figure 5.SM.5a).

-22 SM 5.6.3 Shift in mobility service provision through public transport in Kolkata (CS3)
+5.SM.6.3 Shift in Mobility Service Provision through Public Transport in Kolkata

-23 In densely populated cities in India, mobility is still predominantly dependent on public transport, 24 walking and cycling modes (Tiwari et al. 2016).
-There is an increasing shift of narratives towards 25 comfortable, affordable public transport systems in public policy, which is translated into infrastructure 26 investments, procurement of equipment road safety legislation, and even public consultations on 27 mobility in smart cities (Roy et al 2018b; Ghosh and Arora 2019).
-This transition in mobility systems 28 in historically public transport dominated cities like Kolkata and Mumbai is happening through 'fit and 29 conform' strategies, but also by 'stretch and transform strategy' in new cities like Ahmedabad, 30 Bangalore, Pune (Ghosh et al. 2018; Ghosh and Schot 2019; Roy et al. 2018b).
+In densely populated cities in India, mobility is still predominantly dependent on public transport, walking and cycling (Tiwari et al. 2016).
+There is an increasing shift of narratives towards comfortable, affordable public transport systems in public policy, which is translated into infrastructure investments, procurement of equipment, road safety legislation, and even public consultations on mobility in smart cities (Roy et al. 2018b; Ghosh and Arora 2019).
+This transition in mobility systems in historically public transport dominated cities like Kolkata and Mumbai is happening through 'fit and conform' strategies, but also by 'stretch and transform' strategies in new cities like Ahmedabad, Bangalore, and Pune (Ghosh et al. 2018; Roy et al. 2018b; Ghosh and Schot 2019).